gelles-brandeis/tapqir/docs/source/tutorials/part_ii_linux.rst

 .. note::

-   ``cosmos-channel0-params.tpqr`` file is generated after fitting has completed (either when specified number of iterations has completed or the model has converged).
+   ``cosmos-channel0-params.tpqr`` file is generated after fitting has completed (either when specified number of iterations has finished or the model has converged).

 .. image:: view-results.png